-The annual pea leaf weevil (Sitona lineatus L.) survey was completed in late May and early June 2020.
-It was based on damage ratings in 237 fields from 58 municipalities.
+The annual pea leaf weevil (Sitona lineatus L.) survey was completed in late May and early June 2022.
+It is based on damage ratings in 220 fields from 56 municipalities.

-This survey covers the irrigated area of southern Alberta and the region around Edmonton.
-For producers in these higher areas in 2020, there is a risk of damaging levels of pea leaf weevil in 2021.
-Producers should use this information along with their own experience to plan control strategies such as seed treatment for the 2021 crop year.
+Producers should use the information generated from this survey, along with their own experience to plan control strategies such as seed treatment for the 2023 crop year.
 Research has shown that seed treatment is much more effective in reducing losses from pea leaf weevil than foliar treatments.

 Spring weather conditions

 Spring weather conditions have a very large impact on the timing and severity of pea leaf weevil damage.
 When warm conditions (greater than 20 °C) persist for more than a few days in late April or early May, the weevils arrive in fields early.
 Early arrival corresponds to the potential for higher yield losses.
 In years where cool weather persists, PLW’s arrival can be much later and the resulting yield impact is lower especially when the crop advances past the six-node stage before weevils arrive.
 In every case, control decisions should be made on a field-by-field basis.